Jump Multi-Fit Electric 9.5kW

 While showers are generally fairly simple devices, manufacturers are constantly revising them and adding new features – especially on more expensive models.

-Here are some of the key features to look out for.
+Here are some key features to look out for.

 As well as these standard features, some specialist showers come with options that make them especially suitable for people who find showering difficult.
 These showers – usually called care or inclusive showers – often offer users tactile controls that are easy to operate and which may even provide audio feedback (helpful for those with limited vision).
-Some versions let carers set the maximum and minimum water temperature and include smart functionality to monitor usage.
+Some versions let you set the maximum and minimum water temperature and include smart functionality to monitor use - something that carers might find very useful.

 There’s a huge range of showers available to buy and prices can vary wildly.
 In general, electric and mixer showers are the cheapest, then power showers, while digital showers are the most expensive.